-Please read through all the 3 of the sections below, as this outlines how the competition will be structured.
+The sections below are taken verbatim from the Judging packets each judge will be working from.
+Please read through all the sections below, as it also outlines how the competition will be structured.
 If you haven't already, be sure to register in the category that best suits you!

 Types & Categories

 We’re following NACBMA standards of four overall facial hair types: Moustaches, Partial Beards, Full Beards, and Artistic.
 These are divided into specialized categories, such as Moustache Natural or Moustache English, which are then defined by the use of product and further defined by any category-specific shaping or styling.

 All beard lengths must be measured directly down from the base of the bottom lip.

 These Types are further divided into Categories, such as Moustache Natural, Moustache Styled, etc. Each participant will have presented themselves before a pre-jury on-site at registration to ensure they are in the correct category.

 - ARTISTIC - Artificial and imaginative creations meant to resemble facial hair of any category, either literally or abstractly..
 There are 2 categories: